-The feature number is a unique integer number within the API designating the feature.
-The first feature obtains the number 1, and subsequent features obtain the next numbers (2,3 …).

-The feature name is unique name within the API used to designate the feature e.g. in "Applicability" columns of various tables within the API definition.

-In the Description column, a description of the feature is provided.
-A possible withdrawal of the feature is also indicated in the description column; the deficits leading to the withdrawal of the feature are then also explained in that column.

 6.1.9 Security

-As indicated in 3GPP TS 33.501 [8] and 3GPP TS 29.500 [4], the access to the <API Name> API may be authorized by means of the OAuth2 protocol (see IETF RFC 6749 [9]), based on local configuration, using the "Client Credentials" authorization grant, where the NRF (see 3GPP TS 29.510 [10]) plays the role of the authorization server.
+As indicated in 3GPP TS 33.501 [8] and 3GPP TS 29.500 [4], the access to the Naf_VFLTraining API may be authorized by means of the OAuth2 protocol (see IETF RFC 6749 [9]), based on local configuration, using the "Client Credentials" authorization grant, where the NRF (see 3GPP TS 29.510 [10]) plays the role of the authorization server.

-If OAuth2 is used, an NF Service Consumer, prior to consuming services offered by the <API Name> API, shall obtain a "token" from the authorization server, by invoking the Access Token Request service, as described in 3GPP TS 29.510 [10], clause 5.4.2.2.
+If OAuth2 is used, an NF Service Consumer, prior to consuming services offered by the Naf_VFLTraining API, shall obtain a "token" from the authorization server, by invoking the Access Token Request service, as described in clause 5.4.2.2 of 3GPP TS 29.510 [10].

-NOTE: When multiple NRFs are deployed in a network, the NRF used as authorization server is the same NRF that the NF Service Consumer used for discovering the <API Name> service.
+NOTE: When multiple NRFs are deployed in a network, the NRF used as authorization server is the same NRF that the NF Service Consumer used for discovering the Naf_VFLTraining service.

-The <API Name> API defines a single scope "<API name in lower letters.
-Composed names are separated with a hyphen, e.g. "label1-label2">" for the entire service, and it does not define any additional scopes at resource or operation level.
+The Naf_VFLTraining API defines a single scope "naf-vfl-train" for the entire service, and it does not define any additional scopes at resource or operation level.

 6.1.10 HTTP redirection